Implicit Bias of Per-sample Adam on Separable Data: Departure from the Full-batch Regime: Discussion and Future Work

 We studied the convergence directions of Adam and Signum for logistic regression on linearly separable data in the mini-batch regime.
 Unlike full-batch Adam, which always converges to the $\ell_\infty$-max-margin solution, mini-batch Adam exhibits data-dependent behavior, revealing a richer implicit bias, while Signum consistently preserves the $\ell_\infty$-max-margin bias across all batch sizes.

-\paragraph{Toward understanding the Adam--SGD gap.} Empirical evidence shows that Adam’s advantage over SGD is most pronounced in large-batch training, while the gap diminishes with smaller batches~\citep{kunstner2023noise,sreckovic2025your}.
+\paragraph{Toward understanding the Adam--SGD gap.} Empirical evidence shows that Adam’s advantage over SGD is most pronounced in large-batch training, while the gap diminishes with smaller batches~\citep{kunstner2023noise,sreckovic2025your,marek2025small}.
 Our results suggest a possible explanation: the $\ell_\infty$-adaptivity of Adam, proposed as the source of its advantage~\citep{xie2025adam}, may vanish in the mini-batch regime.
 An important direction for future work is to investigate whether this loss of $\ell_\infty$-adaptivity extends beyond linear models and how it interacts with practical large-scale training.

 \paragraph{Limitations.} Our analysis for general dataset relies on the asymptotic regime $\beta_2 \to 1$ and on incremental Adam as a tractable surrogate.
-Extending the framework to finite $\beta_2$, larger batch sizes, and common sampling schemes (e.g., random reshuffling) would make the theory more complete.
+Extending the framework to incorporate general $\beta_2<1$, larger batch sizes, and common sampling schemes (e.g., random reshuffling) would make the theory more complete.
 See \cref{appendix:discussions} for further discussion.
-Relaxing technical assumptions and developing tools that apply under broader conditions also remain important directions.
+Developing additional theoretical tools that can be applied under weaker assumptions also remains an important direction.